What is a Centrifugal Barrel Tumbler?

 - Blending machining lines.
 Similar to deburring, blending smooths the finish on a piece of metal.
 Blending removes the machine lines left in the process of milling and cutting metal to the correct size and shape.

 - Polishing.
-The polishing process, also called burnishing, takes the part to the next level of smoothness.
+The mechanical polishing process, also called burnishing, takes the part to the next level of smoothness.
 Polished parts are made shiny and can achieve a mirrored look.

 Regardless of the number of steps in your process, each step must be performed separately.
 In other words, you cannot perform deburring and polishing simultaneously.
 Instead, deburr first, then polish.
 If more than one step is required, the steps must be performed in ascending order of smoothness, with deburring first and polishing last.

 Video: 2-Step Process Demo of Centrifugal Barrel Finishing Machine

 Wet or Dry Processing with a Centrifugal Barrel Tumbler Machine

 Mass finishing with a centrifugal barrel tumbler can be performed either wet or dry.
 Wet processes use a liquid lubricant, cleaner or abrasive, and dry processes do not.
 Each of the four barrels is loaded to roughly 50-80% of capacity with the following elements:

 - Abrasive media, may include dry compound

 The polishing step is usually a dry process using ground-up corn cob as media, with polishing compound embedded.
 Ground-up walnut shells are also used as media for dry processing in a metal parts tumbler.